You are using an outdated browser. Please upgrade your browser to improve your experience.

 Many changes have happened over the past fify years to bring State Road Animal Hospital to the level it is today.
 In 2000, the hospital became computerized and two years later a major renovation was done on the building.
 The barn was totally converted into small animal surgery, radiology and treatment areas, as well as hospital wards for dogs and cats and an isolation area.
 An new addition was also built to accommodate exam rooms, waiting room, front desk, and the lab/pharmacy areas.
 This renovation allowed State Road Animal Hospital to provide much more comprehensive in-house diagnostic and treatment capabilities.
 Since then, those capabilities have been further enhanced by adding ultrasound, blood transfusion, therapeutic laser, endoscopy, urgent care, and behavior counseling services.
 We have also started a house-call service to serve the needs of those who have difficulty getting their pet to the hospital.

 Our veterinary team has also expanded.
-We now have 3 full-time veterinarians, 3 licensed veterinary technicians, laser specialist, 3 veterinary assistants, and 4 full time receptionists, all of which strive to provide the highest quality of medical care for every patient in a timely manner.
+We now have 3 full-time veterinarians, 3 licensed veterinary technicians, laser specialist, 3 veterinary assistants, 3 full time receptionists, and a dog behavior trainer, all of which strive to provide the highest quality of medical care for every patient in a timely manner.